xenartist/memo-token/MEMO-PROJECT-AUDIT.md

 **Key Findings**:
 - Zero critical security issues
 - All design decisions verified as intentional
-- Excellent code quality and safety practices
+- Creator-only access for updates and burns (not permissionless)
+- Saturating arithmetic for burn amounts (stops at u64::MAX)
 - Comprehensive validation and error handling
 - Proper Token2022 implementation
 - Clear deployment procedure